anBertoli/go-microservice-project/README.md

 ```

 ### Service middlewares
-Above, we defined an interface to our booking service.
+We defined an interface to our booking service above.
 We can create some middlewares to provide additional functionalities
 to our service.
 Service middlewares will satisfy the same interface, so they can be chained together and wrap the core
 service.

 Service middlewares should provide business-logic related features, while transport related features could be provided
 by transport middlewares.
 In the next snippet, we define a metrics middleware to record statistics about our service
-utilization (only the two first methods are implemented, for brevity).
+utilization (only the first two methods are implemented, for brevity).
 When instantiating the middleware we create
 Prometheus metrics and we store them into the middleware struct.

 ```go